-3.2.1 Change of thesis title
+3.2.1.
+Change of thesis title

-Should the focus of a student's research change during work on their thesis, it is important that the student consider whether the current title is still appropriate or whether it should be revised.
+Should the focus of a student's research change during their work on their thesis, it is important that they consider whether their current title is still appropriate or whether it should be revised.

-If subsequently a student needs to change their thesis title, they will need to write by letter or email to the MSc Programmes Co-ordinator, who will ask the Chair of the Board of Examiners for permission to change the title.
+If subsequently a student needs to change their thesis title, they will need to write by letter or e-mail to the MSc Programmes Co-ordinator, who will ask the Chair of the Board of Examiners for permission to change the title.
 Any such request must indicate both the former title and the proposed new title.
 In cases where the topic has remained the same but the title has changed, only the new and previous titles are required in this request.
 If the topic of the research has changed significantly, the request should also include an updated short abstract.
-The final deadline for receipt of requests is Monday 7th July 2024 by 5:00pm (or three weeks in advance of the thesis deadline for students who have been given an approved extension by the Proctors).
+The final deadline for receipt of requests is Monday 7th July 2025 by 5:00pm (or three weeks in advance of the thesis deadline for students who have been given an approved extension by the Proctors).

 Please note that MSc students should submit thesis proposal title changes to their supervisor at least one week ahead of the July deadline.
-Late submission of thesis proposal changes will not be tolerated unless prior warning has been communicated or for exceptional circumstances.
+Late submission of thesis proposal changes will not be tolerated unless prior warning has been communicated or for exceptional circumstances such as when is a supervisor is unavailable or there is major shift in emphasis of the thesis.

-3.3 Ethics approval for research projects
+3.3.
+Ethics approval for research projects